 Fool's Onion is a beautiful white wildflower with a sweet, edible corm.

 Fool's Onion is a perennial wildflower that is native to the Pacific Northwest.
 This native food has edible corms that have a delicious allium flavor.
-They can be eaten raw or cooked anyway that you would use an onion - in soups, stir fries or raw on salads.
+They can be eaten raw or cooked in any way that you would use an onion - in soups, stir fries or raw on salads.

 ***WARNING: Fool's Onion can be confused with death camas, a highly toxic wildflower.
 Always be sure that you have properly identified what you are harvesting and eating.